Southcourt Family Centre Plus (Aylesbury)

 Parents provided with good information so they can make decisions, which will have a significant effect on their children’s life chances.
 Parents to know, what support and services are available to help them bring up their children, and how to access them.
 Families signposted into support as appropriate feel confident to provide good life chance for their children.
 Children to develop social skills in preparation for starting pre-school, nursery or school.
 Children to enjoy a variety of fun activities and play and learn through this participation.
 Parents to feel confident in parenting and picking up parenting skills and support through attendance.
 Personal, Social and Emotional development.
 Physical development.
 Communication and Language development.
 Outreach support, action plan to specifically help family with individual needs.
 Emotional and practical support from Outreach Worker.

-- How can children & young people with SEND and their families start to use your service or activity?
+- How can children and young people with SEND and their families start to use your service or activity?

 Families can attend our services and register by completing a Family Centre Membership form.
 Outreach support can be provided by self-referral or by referral from a health visitor or other professional.